-The short answer is that it depends.
-Not the most helpful (yet) thing you have read but please do read on.
-It does depend on where you are located.
+The biggest factor determining whether you need a permit is your location.
 If you are located in the UK for example, then no, you do not need a permit for a hot tub.
 You are able to build tubs and pools without a permit or planning permission as it is called over there.

 In the USA?

-In the USA, the building codes really do differ from State to State unfortunately.
-Even within the states that can vary from township to township.
-Therefore, one rule for one State is not necessarily the same for another.
+On the contrary, things in the USA are quite different because the building codes really do differ from state to state.
+Even within the states, those codes can vary from township to township.
+Therefore, one rule for one state is not necessarily the same for another.
 This is something that you are going to need to check with your local authority.

-I have read that as a general rule, you do not need a permit for your hot tub if it is less than 5000 gallons in capacity.
-That said, if it were me, I’d be checking with the local planning department before I went and did anything.
+I have read that, as a general rule, you do not need a permit for your hot tub if it is less than 5000 gallons in capacity.
+That said, if it were me, I’d be checking with the local planning department before I went and did anything, just to be safe.

 For example, a quick Google and I found the following for State of Massachusetts